Iro96/100-python-problems/100 Python Challenge Exercises.md

 # 🐍 100 Python Exercises from Beginner to Expert

-This repository contains a curated list of **100 Python exercises**, from beginner to expert level, to help you master Python through hands-on problem solving.
+Thi repository contains a curated list of **100 Python exercises**, from beginner to expert level, to help you master Python through hands-on problem solving.

 ---